 Adding multiple octaves to a guitar or bass signal can bring us close to the sound of an organ.
 Affecting these octaves can bring into a synth-like sonic territory, which we'll touch on later in this article.

-The Boss OC-3 (link to check the price on Amazon) is an awesome octave pedal with inputs designed to track guitar or bass guitar.
+The Boss OC-3 is an awesome octave pedal with inputs designed to track guitar or bass guitar.

 The OC-3, like the OC-2 before it, offers additional octaves at both 1 and 2 octaves below the input signal.
 This pedal also has a polyphonic mode along with an overdrive circuit to add some extra grit to the output signal.

-The TC Electronic Sub ‘N’ Up (link to check the price on Amazon) is another great example of an octaver pedal.
+The TC Electronic Sub ‘N' Up is another great example of an octave pedal.

 This pedal offers a classic (monophonic) mode with imperfect tracking along with a polyphonic mode for improved tracking and the ability to affect chords.
 There are four distinct octaves, each with its own level control:

 - 2 octaves below